spasutto/cw-trainer/README.md

 </p>

 ## Use
-You can use the tool [online](https://spasutto.github.io/cw-trainer/cw-trainer.html) or copy [cw-trainer.html](cw-trainer.html) on your disk or smartphone and you're free to practice anywhere without GSM coverage.
+You can use the tool [online](https://spasutto.github.io/cw-trainer/cw-trainer.html) or click on the floppy disk icon to save it on your disk or smartphone, then you're free to practice anywhere without GSM coverage.

 Start with lesson 1, adjust the tonality to your hearing preference, set the WPM to a value between 20 and 25 Words per minute and the Effective speed somewhere between 10 and the WPM speed.
 Relax, concentrate on your keyboard/paper and hit the "play" button.
 Try to write the letters you copy, don't try to decode already sent ones, just write the current symbol.
 When the player stops click "verify" ; If your score is > 90% you can go to the next lesson.